BastiTee/akai-mpkmini-mkii-control/README.md

   --help               Show this message and exit.

 Commands:
-  convert       Converts a JSON-based preset to a binary preset print-preset  Print preset in human readable format pull-preset   Pull a binary from the device and write to file push-preset   Push a binary preset from file to the device
+  convert           Converts a JSON-based preset to a binary preset print-preset      Print preset in human readable format pull-preset       Pull a binary from the device and write to file push-json-preset  Push a JSON preset from file to the device push-preset       Push a binary preset from file to the device
 ```

 Print preset stored on program 1 in human readable format: